Liu Bei: Becoming an emperor (219–221)

 In early winter 219, Sun Quan's forces led by Lü Meng invaded Liu Bei's territories in Jing Province and captured and executed Guan Yu.
 After learning of Guan Yu's death and the loss of Jing Province, Liu Bei turned furious and ordered his troops to begin preparing for war with Sun Quan.
 In early 220, Cao Cao died and was succeeded by his son, Cao Pi.
 Later that year, Cao Pi usurped the throne from Emperor Xian, ended the Eastern Han dynasty and established the state of Cao Wei with himself as the emperor.
-With some report saying that the Han Emperor had been killed, Liu Bei declared mourning and adopted mourning clothes.
+With some reports saying that the Han Emperor had been killed, Liu Bei declared mourning and adopted mourning clothes.
 He gave the emperor the posthumous title of The Filial Commiserating Emperor (孝愍皇帝).

-Following the rumors of Emperor Xian's death, there were many favorable omens and soon more and more officials among Liu Bei's court advocated to have him declared Emperor however Liu Bei refused.
+Following the rumors of Emperor Xian's death, there were many favorable omens and soon more and more officials among Liu Bei's court advocated to have him declared Emperor, but Liu Bei refused.

-When Meng Da learned that Liu Bei was going to launch a campaign against Sun Quan, he became concerned that he would be punished for not sending reinforcements to Guan Yu earlier, so he defected to Wei.
-At the same time, Zhao Yun, Qin Mi and others reminded Liu Bei that he should focus his attack on Cao Pi instead of Sun Quan, but Liu Bei rejected their advice.
-Seeing that Liu Bei did not prepare strong defences against Wei, Meng Da suggested a plan to Cao Pi to attack Fangling, Shangyong and Xicheng commanderies.
-Liu Bei's adopted son, Liu Feng, fought a desperate battle against the invaders, but he was betrayed by his subordinates and defeated.
+After a dispute with Liu Feng and fearing that Liu Bei would hold him responsible for not reinforcing Guan Yu, Meng Da alongside many of his followers defected to Wei.
+Assisted by Xu Huang and Xiahou Shang, they conquered Fangling, Shangyong and Xicheng commanderies from Liu Bei's adopted son, Liu Feng.
 Upon his return to Chengdu, Liu Bei was furious with Liu Feng's loss and his refusal to send reinforcement to Guan Yu in 219.
-Upon Zhuge Liang's suggestion, Liu Bei had Liu Feng commit suicide and wept after he died.
+Upon Zhuge Liang's suggestion, Liu Bei had Liu Feng commit suicide.
+Liu Bei wept upon his death.

 In 221, Liu Bei declared himself emperor too and established the state of Shu Han; he claimed that his intention was to keep the Han dynasty's lineage alive.
 He changed the reign year and made Zhuge Liang his chancellor and Xu Jing his minister over the masses.
 He established a bureaucracy and an ancestral temple where he offered sacrifices to Emperor Gao (the founding emperor of the Han Dynasty).
-He designated Lady Wu as his empress and made his son Liu Shan as crown prince.
+He designated Lady Wu as his empress and made his son Liu Shan crown prince.
 Later, he named his son Liu Yong prince of Lu and his other son Liu Li prince of Liang.